 The Center will convene state and local government Chief Data Officers, Chief Information Officers, Chief Privacy Officers, Information Technology Managers and individuals responsible for adoption of artificial intelligence (AI) and those who are leading the way in turning data into a strategic asset.

 Join us for a welcome dinner and an engaging one-day Summit.
 The goal of the Summit is to create an interactive environment with your peers and partners to build and foster relationships.
-The Summit will be a full day of lively and candid discussions around the importance of data which will include building a data culture, data quality assessment, data structure, data governance and many more key topics.
-It’s also an opportunity to discuss issues, needs and potential solutions in a collaborative environment.
+The Summit will be a full day of lively and candid discussions around the importance of data which will include building a data culture, data quality assessment, data structure, data governance, and many more key topics.
+It’s also an opportunity to discuss issues, needs, and potential solutions in a collaborative environment.

-Wednesday June 18 |
+Tuesday, June 16 |

 |